 Or is this article's appearance in Scientific American merely meant to get Eternalist adherents to buy a subscription?

 Consider the punditry published in even scientific journals about Global Warming, or Vaccination, or Spanking, or anything purported to be of Public Concern.
-There the rhetoric begins to heat up: individuals are treated as though having melted together into uniform opinion-blocks, e.g. Scientists, Religionists, Believers, Atheists, Conservatives, Liberals.
+There the rhetoric begins to heat up: individuals are treated as though having melted together into uniform sampling groups or opinion-blocks, e.g. Scientists, Religionists, Believers, Atheists, Conservatives, Liberals.
 Reifications and hubris abound.
 False consensus likely rules the day.

 Does knowledge of either kind even matter here?
 Or is this game best described as Fools Fooling Fools?

 C.P.
-Snow in 1959 adumbrated a scholarly schism into two basic cultures, the Scientific and the Literary.
+Snow in 1959 anticipated a scholarly schism into two basic cultures, the Scientific and the Literary.
 Has his prediction been visited not only upon Academia; but, with a vengeance, upon our national culture as a whole?